MicrosoftDocs/azure-docs/articles/security-center/security-center-endpoint-protection.md

 * **HKLM:\Software\Wow6432Node\Symantec\Symantec Endpoint Protection\CurrentVersion\public-opstate\ASRunningStatus = 1**

-The **Resolve endpoint protection health issues on your machines** recommendation appears if any of the following checks are not met:
+The **Resolve endpoint protection health issues on your machines** recommendation is generated if any of the following checks are not met:

 * Check Symantec Version >= 12:  Registry location: **HKLM:\Software\Symantec\Symantec Endpoint Protection\CurrentVersion" -Value "PRODUCTVERSION"**